grafana/grafana/docs/sources/enterprise/access-control/concepts/permissions.md

 ## Scope

 `scope` describes where ant action can be performed.
 For example, you can grant a user access to read a specific user profile, by associating a permission with scope `users:<userId>` to the relevant role.
 You can also combine multiple scopes if necessary, by using `/` as a delimiter.
+Refer to [Managing roles and permissions]({{< relref "../managing-roles-permissions.md" >}}) to learn more about which permissions are used for which resources.

 ## Available permissions